Tuurlijk/docker-local/Readme.md

 ## Configuration
 Each container may use configuration files from the `.docker` folder.

-The environment file `/.env` defines some important variables:
+The environment file `/.env` defines some important variables.
+Check yout platform documentation so you know what version of PHP and Mariadb you need.
+For TYPO3 you can find the requirements here: https://get.typo3.org/version

 ### COMPOSE_PROJECT_NAME
 The project name is used in the domain names of the http containers: